snipercup/CDDA-Content-Manager/readme.md

 - scroll to the bottom of [this](https://github.com/electron/electron/blob/master/docs/tutorial/first-app.md) page.
 - Execute the commands you see there (npm install and npm start).

+## Using the content manager:

+Please see the quick start guide to get started.

+## Alternative projects:

+- See https://github.com/KorGgenT/cdda-item-creator for an alternative item creator.

 ## Demo: